About

 Buying social: business to business markets

-Call for proposals Boosting awareness raising for mainstream enterprises to work with social enterprises (towards a ‘buy social’ business to business market) is published on 29 September 2022.
-The submission deadline is on 7 December 2022 17:00 CET with expected grants start date in April 2023.
+Call for proposals Boosting awareness raising for mainstream enterprises to work with social enterprises (towards a ‘buy social’ business to business market) was published on 29 September 2022.
+The evaluation procedure resulted in selecting 5 projects that started between May and July 2023.
+All of them will last 18 months.

 The main objective for this call for proposals is to enable local, regional or national “Buy Social: B2B markets” by building partnerships (local, regional or national) and facilitating trade relationships between SE entities and mainstream businesses (B2B).
 More details on the call are described in the Call document.